Asiatic cheetah: Distribution and habitat

 The cheetah thrives in open lands, small plains, semi-desert areas, and other open habitats where prey is available.
-The Asiatic cheetah mainly inhabits the desert areas around Dasht-e Kavir in the eastern half of Iran, including parts of the Kerman, Khorasan, Semnan, Yazd, Tehran, and Markazi provinces.
-Most live in five protected areas, viz Kavir National Park, Touran National Park, Bafq Protected Area, Dar-e Anjir Wildlife Refuge, and Naybandan Wildlife Reserve.
+The Asiatic cheetah mainly inhabits the desert areas around Dasht-e Kavir in the eastern half of Iran, including parts of the Kerman, Khorasan, Semnan, Yazd, Tehran and Markazi provinces.
+Most live in five protected areas, viz Kavir National Park, Khar Turan National Park, Bafq Protected Area, Dar-e Anjir Wildlife Refuge, and Naybandan Wildlife Reserve.

 During the 1970s, the Asiatic cheetah population in Iran was estimated to number about 200 individuals in 11 protected areas.
 By the end of the 1990s, the population was estimated at 50 to 100 individuals.

 During camera-trapping surveys conducted across 18 protected areas between 2001 and 2012, a total of 82 individuals in 15–17 families were recorded and identified.
 Of these, only six individuals were recorded for more than three years.
 In this period, 42 cheetahs died due to poaching, in road accidents and due to natural causes.
-Populations are fragmented and known to survive in the Semnan, North Khorasan, South Khorasan, Yazd, Esfahan, and Kerman Provinces.
+Populations are fragmented and known to survive in the Semnan, North Khorasan, South Khorasan, Yazd, Esfahan, and Kerman provinces.

-In summer 2018, a female cheetah and four cubs were sighted in Touran Wildlife Refuge Iran's Semnan province.
+As of 2024, 16 Asiatic cheetahs were present in Khar Turan National Park.

+In 2025, cheetahs were observed in North Khorasan and South Khorasan provinces.

 Former range

 The Asiatic cheetah once ranged from the Arabian Peninsula and Near East to Iran, the Caucasus, Central Asia, Afghanistan and Pakistan to India.
+Bronze Age remains are known from Troy in western Anatolia and Armenia.

-It is considered regionally extinct in all of its former range, with the only known surviving population being Iran.
+It is considered locally extinct in all of its former range, with the only known surviving population being Iran.

-In Iraq, the cheetah was still recorded in the desert west of Basrah in 1926.
-The last record was published in 1991, and it was a cheetah that had been killed by a car.
-In the Sinai peninsula, a sighting of two cheetahs was reported in 1946.
-In the Arabian Peninsula, it used to occur in the northern and southeastern fringes and had been reported in both Saudi Arabia and Kuwait before 1974.
-Two cheetahs were killed in the northern Saudi Ha'il Region in 1973.
+In Iraq, the cheetah was still recorded in the desert west of Basra in 1926, and a cheetah killed by a car in 1947 or 1948 was the last known incidence in the county.
+In the Arabian Peninsula, it used to occur in the northern and southeastern fringes and had been reported in Saudi Arabia and Kuwait before 1974.

+Two cheetahs were killed in the Ḥaʼil Province of northern Saudi Arabia in 1973.
+In the 2020s, the mummified remains of cheetahs were uncovered in the northern part of the country.

 In Yemen, the last known cheetah was sighted in Wadi Mitan in 1963, near the international border with Oman.
 In Oman's Dhofar Mountains, a cheetah was shot near Jibjat in 1977.